 We hope to make this kind of informal advice a routine part of the application process, as part of our commitment to innovative best practice and Athena SWAN.
+Therefore, if you find it useful, but have some advice on how to make it better, please let me know.

 Here are some tips on the application and interview processes.